Module Code

 Students who successfully complete the BDS programme can apply for full registration with the GDC which allows the registrant to practise as a dentist in the UK if the student fulfils the UK government’s residency requirements.

 We take great pride in our commitment to enhancing the student learning experience and our modern clinical facilities are a key part of this.
-Our students are working and learning in a range of clinics, many of which have been recently redeveloped to a high specification.
+Our students are working and learning in a range of clinics, some of which have been recently redeveloped to a high specification.
 The Clinical Techniques Laboratory (CTL) is used by students throughout the programme with additional sessions training with haptic dental simulators.
-A newly refurbished prosthetics Teaching Laboratory was opened in 2023.
+A newly refurbished prosthetics Teaching Laboratory was opened in 2023 and we have recently introduced digital dentistry techniques to our programme.

 During the course of their dental degree, some students opt to study for an extra year to achieve an additional intercalated MSc or BSc.
 Whilst some dental students work towards a BSc (taking a year out of the programme between years 2 and 3), others, after completion of year 3 of the course, enrol on a taught Master’s course.
 Those presently available within the School include the Master of Public Health (MPH), MPH in Global Health, MSc (Res) in Cancer Medicine, MSc in Experimental Medicine, MSc in Bioinformatics and Computational Genomics, MSc in Clinical Anatomy.
 There are two additional MSc programmes available for intercalation in the School of Psychology: MSc Applied Developmental Psychology and MSc in Clinical Health Psychology.
 Further information is availability at: https://www.qub.ac.uk/schools/mdbs/Study/IntercalatedDegrees/